Nominate a Deserving Educator for the Max Sobel Award:

 The AMTNJ is excited to announce that nominations are being accepted for the Max Sobel Award for Outstanding Leadership and Service in Mathematics Education.

-If you know of an individual(s) who deserve(s) the Max Sobel Award, please submit your nomination(s) to AMTNJ ([email protected]).
+If you know of an individual(s) who deserve(s) the Max Sobel Award, please submit your nomination(s) and their updated CV to AMTNJ ([email protected]).

 The Max Sobel Award selection committee will make its decision based upon the strength of the written evidence.